oxyplugins/oxy-undo/readme.txt

 == Description ==

+This plugin adds the missing undo and redo functionality in the Oxygen builder.

 A few sample use cases:

 * Undoing moving elements around in the Structure Panel or accidental drag and drop actions in the main center frame.